hazymorning/origami_weather/README.md

 ## Performance

-The background runs on a single canvas at a capped 24fps.
-When the card scrolls out of view or the browser tab is in the background, all animation stops entirely (canvas loop, CSS animations, marquee text).
-It picks back up when the card becomes visible again.
-The canvas resolution is also capped at roughly 960,000 pixels, and DPR is limited to 2x, so high-density screens don't end up pushing huge buffers.

-Cloud textures and the star field are pre-rendered to offscreen canvases once and then just drawn each frame, so the per-frame cost is mostly compositing rather than generating new shapes.
-Particle counts for rain, snow, and hail scale with the card area but have hard upper limits.
+This weather card is not exactly minimalistic regarding its effects and features, but it tries to be lightweight regarding the power it needs.
+Every single detail is built around the goal "nice look but with minimum performance need" and also pretty much every possible optimization is added on top.

 That said, this is still a card with a lot going on.
-The animated sky, moving blobs, weather particles, and sun/moon effects all run at the same time during conditions like rain or snow.
-On a modern phone or desktop this shouldn't be noticeable.
-On older hardware, cheap tablets, or something like a wall-mounted panel with a weak browser, you might feel it.
-If things seem sluggish, the most effective steps are:
+On a somewhat modern phone or desktop this shouldn't be noticeable.
+On older hardware you might feel it.
+If effects like rain seem like in slow motion, you have many ways to lower the performance need:

-- `weather_animations: false` kills rain/snow/hail particles (the heaviest part).
-Sky, clouds, and sun/moon stay.
+- `weather_animations: false` disabled rain/snow/hail effects.
-- `background_blobs: false` stops the four moving color blobs (these are CSS-animated but still add up on weak GPUs).
+- `background_blobs: false` stops the moving color blobs (these are CSS-animated but still add up on weak GPUs).
 - `night_sky_effects: false` removes the star field.
 - `background_mode: images` turns off all canvas rendering and just shows a static image.
 Everything else about the card still works.

 You can combine these.
-For example, keeping the animated sky but turning off particles and blobs gives you a good-looking card with very little rendering cost.
+For example, keeping the animated sky but turning off weather effects gives you a good-looking card with very little rendering cost.

 <br>